You want smart political talk without the meltdowns?

 I love Trump.

-I'm very happy, relieved in many years.
+I'm very happy, relieved.

 But what is on my mind is very simple.

-Two things one I had this I talked to Russians.
+I talked to Russians.

 I'm from Russia.

-I s lived there born and lived there 35, 34 years.
+I lived there, 30 born and lived there, 35, 34 years.

-Five of them in uh communist labor camp.
+Five of them in Communist labor camp.

-I know Russia, I know Russia Russians.
+I know Russia, I know Russia, Russians.

-Some are very educated, literate people and their common opinion of Hillary Clinton is that she is crazy.
+And their common opinion of Hillary Clinton is that she is crazy.

 They have different technologies.

-I talk to engineers Russian engineers, they never heard of it and two Sergei Lovrov is a career diplomat.
+I talked to engineers, Russian engineers, they never heard of it.

 His parents were diplomats.

-Maybe they want to talk to us which might be controversial but indeed they I'm quite sure and they like I say I talk to Russians and they like Trump.
+Maybe they want to talk to us, which might be controversial, but indeed, I'm quite sure.

 Is that what you're saying?

-Putin will talk to him and seriously no nonsense.
+Putin will talk to him.

-With Hillary they would never talk.
+With Hillary, they would never talk.

-can be a very good diplomat and they would talk to her but they would never talk to an ugly Hillary because she really you you have to admit she's really an ugly woman no one man wants to talk to her that is one point.
+And they would talk to her, but they would never talk to an ugly Hillary because she really, you have to admit she's really an ugly woman.

-And you can only talk about ignoring radicals.
+Two, what we should be aware of now, and you can only talk about ignoring radicals.

 They'll never stop.

-Yuri, we're running out of time with you, Yuri, but Bar, bottom line is you believe that the president elect is going to be taken seriously because he's a serious man and the Russians want to deal with serious people.
+But bottom line is, you believe that the president-elect is going to be taken seriously because he's a serious man, and the Russians want to deal with serious people.

 Is that what you're saying?